EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 How to Customize the Main Menu
 ==============================

-By default the main menu of the backend displays the list of the managed entities in the same order they were defined in the configuration.
-The menu items point to the `list` view of each entity.
+The main menu of the backend displays by default the list of the managed entities.
+They are displayed in the same order they were defined in the configuration and all of them point to the `list` view of each entity.

 This behavior is too limited for complex backends, which need to define custom labels, icons or links for each menu item.
-In addition, complex backends usually manage lots of entities, which should be displayed in submenus.
+In addition, complex backends usually manage lots of entities, which should be grouped in submenus.

 In this article you'll learn all the different ways supported by EasyAdmin to create a custom navigation menu for your backend.